 Moving onto the more complex autoregressive model, we maintain the variables from before, as well as adding two more, for luminosity in the grid the year before as well as two years ago.
 This will allow us to define the growth more finely per year, isolating away from potential differences that have created compounding errors over the entire data set.
 To further improve specification, we estimate the current year’s luminosity levels as a factor of the two prior years by using lagged data starting in 1994, giving us a formulation of:

-=Ƀ0+Ƀ1D+Ƀ2A+ Ƀ3Lt-1+ Ƀ4Lt-2+Ꜫ
+ΔLt =Ƀ0+Ƀ1D+Ƀ2A+ Ƀ3Lt-1+ Ƀ4Lt-2+Ꜫ

 Second Model Regression